- 1. Introduction

 - Be aware of and avoid using stereotypical language; all records should be written in a way that shows respect;

-- Ensure that customers and carers with specific communication needs are supported to contribute to and access their records and key information.
+- Ensure that people and carers with specific communication needs are supported to contribute to and access their records and key information.

 5. All Case Work Activity Should be Recorded